-That much I knew, but I never specified on how I will do this—until about a year ago.
-While I was at work, I had a spontaneous epiphany.
-It was more than a thought, it was a feeling like I had to do this and I was excited about it.
+That much I knew, but I never specified how I will do this—until about a year ago.
+I had a spontaneous epiphany.
+It was more than a thought, it was a feeling like I had to do this.
+I was excited about it.

-Since it felt really important I took out my phone to try to put into words what I was thinking.
-What I wrote down was a free flow of my thoughts in the moment.
-I didn’t use the backspace at all and I wrote without taking even a second to think about how I wanted to explain it.
+Since it felt really important, I took out my phone to try to put it into words.
+What I wrote down was a free flow of thoughts at the moment, without any interruption to devise a distinct explanation.
+The backspace wasn’t used.

 Below is a screenshot of the note I took.
-I left it unedited since the moment I wrote it.
+I left it unedited from the time I wrote it.

 The Family Bank

 Reflecting on what I wrote a year later, I noticed that the basis of this goal had actually been a desire of mine for a really long time.
-The purpose behind everything I do surrounds this goal for the long term.
-Every major decision I make I ask myself “Is this the best decision to help me reach my goal?”
+The purpose behind everything I do is for this goal in the long term.
+Every major decision I make, I ask myself “Is this the best decision to help me reach my goal?”